aidando73/hello-swe-bench/README.md

+# Llama Stack Apps Coding Agent

 - Go to https://github.com/settings/personal-access-tokens/new
   - Fill in name
   - Select the repositories you want it to have access to
 ![alt text](image.png)
 - Add TODO permissions
+- Note that the agent will not be able to close/merge PRs or issues - it will only read from the issue and create a PR

 ![alt text](image-1.png)